ioansarr/mouse-cerebellum-atac/README.md

 # Mouse developing cerebellum snATAC-seq atlas

-This repository contains code used in the analysis of the manuscript: "The regulatory landscape of the developing mammalian cerebellum at single-cell resolution".
+This repository contains code used in the analysis of the manuscript: "The regulatory landscape of cells in the developing mammalian cerebellum".

 A few terms have been renamed in the final preparation of the manuscript (ms):
 1. The progenitor type referred to as "Uncommitted" in the ms is described as "Progenitor" in the scripts.